ros-navigation/docs.nav2.org/migration/Foxy.rst

 Costmap2D ``current_`` Usage
 ****************************

-In costmap2D, ``current_`` was used in ROS1 to represent whether a costmap layer was still enabled and actively processing data.
+In costmap2D, ``current_`` was used in ROS to represent whether a costmap layer was still enabled and actively processing data.
 It would be turned to ``false`` only under the situation that the expected update rate of a sensor was not met, so it was getting stale or no messages.
 It acts as a fail-safe for if a navigation sensor stops publishing.

 In galactic, that will remain turn, however it will also add additional capabilities.
 It is also now set to ``false`` when a costmap is reset due to clearing or other navigation recoveries.
 That stops the robot from creating a plan or control effort until after the costmap has been updated at least once after a reset.
 This enables us to make sure we cannot ever create a path or control with a completely empty costmap, potentially leading to collisions, due to clearing the costmap and then immediately requesting an algorithm to run.